Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 or [download the latest release](https://github.com/Azure/batch-shipyard/releases).

-Batch Shipyard includes an installation script to simplify installation on a variety of recent platforms.
+Batch Shipyard includes an installation script to simplify installation on a variety of recent Linux distributions.
 This installation script can be used regardless of if you obtained Batch Shipyard through `git clone` or downloading a release package.